andreisilviudragnea/solana-replay-history/README.md

 2024-04-17 09:59:00 (157 MB/s) - ‘snapshot-257197855-jEyCvNxd8BJWA2XJvXb6vvDxbtZnFvz6WQBaVxnxkog.tar.zst’ saved [66997446556/66997446556]
 ```

-## 3. Download ledger archive from Google Cloud Storage for the highest slot less than the tx slot
+## 3. Download the ledger archive from Google Cloud Storage for the highest slot less than the tx slot

+The ledger archive contains the ledger data (transactions, blocks, slots, forks) for a specific range of slots.

 From the same [257034560](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-europe-fr2/257034560)
 bucket, download